 As with everything in life, each case should be evaluated to determine if the collaborative process will work for your family.
 There are going to be situations where anger, bitterness and resentment may be too great to proceed with a collaborative case; however, if the parties are able to work through these emotions and look at the big picture of resolving a case, in the end they will find that the collaborative process is quicker, cost effective and a winning alternative to the traditional approach of divorce law.

 It is important to make sure that your attorney has been properly trained and is affiliated with a collaborative law group.
 If both parties are interested in the collaborative process then, they should chose attorneys that have been through sufficient training to facilitate an effective collaborative law setting.
 Our firm is affiliated with the Wake Collaborative Family Law Group and have undergone extensive training in the collaborative law setting such that we will be able to make your collaborative law process positive and rewarding.
 The ultimate goal of the collaborative law process will be working toward a fair settlement for the family.

 If you are currently involved in divorce or foresee one, it is important that you know the law that are there protect your rights and your children.
 Please contact our office today for legal help in your separation, divorce or child custody matters.
-Williams Law Group, PC will use proven legal strategies, strong evidence and aggressive negotiating to ensure that you present the strongest case.
+Williams Family Law will use proven legal strategies, strong evidence and aggressive negotiating to ensure that you present the strongest case.
 We can be reached at (919)773-1440 or via email.